19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 *Low Level*
 - *Survive your first combat encounter*
 - *Enter your first dungeon*
-- *Kill the Giant Rat eating all the food in the caves under The Singing Swine Tavern*
+- *Kill the Giant Rat eating all the food in the cellar of The Singing Swine Tavern*

 *Higher Level*
 - *Slay the Vampire Nurilon in the Ruins of Alkencheft.*